suneel0101/django-easyrest/README.md

 class MyAuthenticatedResource(APIResource):
     """
-    I subclass APIResource to implement the authorize method.
+    I subclass APIResource and implement the authorize method.
+    Many of my resources will require this authorization, so they will inherit from this class.
     """
     def authorize(self, request):
         """